-How learning a language can help you build empathy and expose prejudices you never knew you had
+This is the core of what Discover Discomfort is about: a discussion of how learning a language can help you build empathy and expose prejudices you never knew you had.

 But as we grew up, we realised we had other prejudices built into us that we inherited from our surroundings.
 Society — and even our family and friends — tell us things about people of other cultures that make everyday racism feel totally normal.